INSTRUCTORS:

 Learners are additionally required to:

-- Have access to a computer and internet
+- Have access to a computer and the internet

 - Possess computer skills to navigate websites and complete basic word-processing tasks